 If you can live with these assumptions, please continue reading.
 If you vehemently disagree with any of these assumptions – especially the final one – please close this article and move along.

 I accessed an online tool called a distance to the horizon calculator which determines how far away the horizon appears, depending on your height above sea level.
 I plugged 2 metres into the calculator and it said the horizon would be 5.1 KM away.

 "Eureka!"
 I exclaimed to myself.
 "There's no possible way a person would be able to see Rhodes because the island is well beyond the horizon."

-My geeky scientific mind was piqued, so I asked myself the next logical question – "How tall would a person have to be to see Rhodes?"
+But my geeky scientific mind was piqued, and I asked myself the next logical question – "How tall would a person have to be to see Rhodes?"
 It turns out they'd have to be at least 500 metres tall (or standing on something to make them 500 metres tall) to see the Island of Colossus from Çalış Beach.
-(This explains why you can see the entire Greek island from the top of 1700 metre tall Mount Babadağ near Ölüdeniz.)
+(This explains why, on a clear day, you can see the entire Greek island from the top of 1700 metre tall Mount Babadağ near Ölüdeniz.)

 When I read the tool's instructions, I learned that the calculation works in reverse too.
 If a person can see something 80 KM away from a height of 500 metres, they can also see something 500 metres tall from a distance of 80 KM.